kuayc/kuayAmazon/README.md

 BamazonManager.js
 -----------------
-A warehouse management system that provids managers with a list of options to view and adjust inventory.
+A warehouse management system that provides a list of options to view/adjust inventory.
 A sample of the menu:
 View Products for Sale
 View Low Inventory